Fractal Intersections and Products via Algorithmic Dimension: Introduction

-The same algorithmic dimensional technique is applied here to bound the dimensions of intersections and products of fractals.
-Most significantly, we extend the following intersection formula, previously shown to hold when $E$ and $F$ are Borel sets~\cite{Falc90}, to arbitrary sets $E$ and $F$. \begin{thm} For all $E,F\subseteq\R^n$, and for almost every $z\in\R^n$,
+The same algorithmic dimensional technique is applied here to intersections and products of fractals, yielding two main results.
+First, we extend the following intersection formula, previously shown to hold when $E$ and $F$ are Borel sets~\cite{Falc14}, to arbitrary sets $E$ and $F$.\footnote{This result is closely related to the Marstrand's slicing theorem, as stated in the excellent recent book by Bishop and Peres~\cite{BisPer16}.
+The proof given there assumes that a set is Borel, but this assumption was inadvertently omitted from the theorem statement~\cite{Bishop17}.} This formula is illustrated in Figure~\ref{fig:int}. \begin{thm} For all $E,F\subseteq\R^n$, and for (Lebesgue) almost all $z\in\R^n$,